| | | FM 22-51

 a.
 The following factors protect against misconduct stress behaviors:

-other and the strength of their willingness to fight and sacrifice personal safety.
+High unit cohesion -- represents the commitment of soldiers of all ranks to eachother and the strength of their willingness to fight and sacrifice personal safety.
 It

 is a product of bonding of soldiers with each other and the bonding between